 The total Section II time is 2 hours and 15 minutes.
 This includes a 15-minute reading period.
 The reading period is designed to provide students with time to develop thoughtful, well-organized responses.
 They may begin writing their responses before the reading period is over.

 Looking for sample multiple-choice and free-response questions?
 You can find them in:

 The Course Description (.pdf/3.25MB), which has everything you need to know about the course and exam.

-A full practice exam on AP Course Audit.
+Secure exams for classroom use with sample student responses and scoring commentary on the AP Course Audit website.
 Log in to your account and then click on the Secure Documents link within the Resources section of your Course Status page.

 The Past Exam Questions page, which features free-response questions and scoring information for exams given before 2003.

 The Student Performance Q&A. In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.

 And for free-response questions from prior exams, along with scoring information, check out the tables below.